-Did you ever as a child make one of those latch hook rugs that comes in the pack from Wal-Mart?
+As a child did you ever make one of those latch hook rugs, you know, the kind that comes in a pack from Wal-Mart or JoAnne’s crafts?
 You know with the frame pattern, all the little pieces of yarn, and the little crochet hook and you make a rug of Snoopy’s face or something equally as embarrassing.
-That is basically crochet braiding except it is way cooler to have nice hair rather than an ugly shag rug.
+That is basically the concept of crochet braiding except it is way cooler to have nice hair rather than an ugly shag rug.
 So let me lay this out for you step by step, the hair not the rug.
-You will need, a latch hook, your hair of choice (my head required 7 packs), braiding hair (optional) rubber bands, weave needle and thread, and some common sense which for some of you the last one might be hard to find but I have faith in you.
+You will need, a latch hook (purchase on Amazon or at your local beauty supply) your hair of choice (my head required 7 packs), braiding hair (optional) rubber bands, a weave needle and some thread.

 Step 1: Pick your braid pattern!
 I personally chose the vixen braid pattern, since it is extremely versatile and allows for my favorite, a middle part, and most importantly you can put your hair up!

 Step 2: Braid your hair, or if you’re as lazy as I am find someone else to do it.
 I then suggest you use a little bit of tea tree oil on your scalp.
-It is a natural antibacterial oil, and will help maintain a healthy scalp and clean hair while you are wearing your crotchet braids.
-It will also help with any itching or dryness you may have, because those dry white flakes all over your little black dress are not a good look.
-Once your hair is braided take your needle and thread and sew your braids down, or have whatever shmuck you talked into doing your hard work do it for you.
+It is a natural antibacterial oil, which will help maintain a healthy scalp and clean hair while you are wearing your crotchet braids.
+It will also help with any itching or dryness you may have.
+Once your hair is braided take your needle and thread and sew your braids down, or have your hairstylist do so for you.

 Step 3: The fun part!
-Get your hook ready and your hair!
-I used FreeTress hair in the water wave curl pattern for my look.
+Get your hook and your hair ready!
+I chose to use FreeTress hair in the water wave curl pattern for my look.
 When you begin you are going to take your latch hook and push it underneath the section of the braid you are inserting the hair to.
 You are then going to take a lock of the hair and fold it to your desired length, insert the loop into the hook, make sure the latch is closed and pull the strand of hair through.
 After that take the strand and feed it through the loop to create a knot.
 Separate the hair into two strands and knot the hair once more and tighten to secure.
-After you repeat this step about a million times to cover each braid you’ll be done, you might have a hand cramp, but your hair will be on fleek so who cares.
+After you repeat this step about a million times over you’ll be done, and you might have a hand cramp, but it’ll be worth it.